yinglilu/MRI-DeGad/README.md

-# MRI de-Gad
+# MRI-DeGad
-Convolutional Neural Network for the Extraction of Gadolinium Contrast from T1-weighted MRI
+Convolutional Neural Network for the Conversion of Gadolinium-Enhanced T1-weighted MRI to Non-Gadolinium T1w Scans using 3D U-Net